 Once you have the right brushes, you’ll be able to achieve any number of looks and be prepared for no matter the product you’re looking to apply.
 Today I’m breaking down the makeup brushes I think are essential for the everyday girl to have on hand to do her makeup.

 A good foundation brush should make putting your base makeup on significantly easier and it should help you blend and create a seamless finish easily.
-I adore my No. 6 Artis Brush for putting on my favorite foundations.
+I adore my No. 7 Artis Brush for putting on my favorite foundations.
 It really helps to apply the product in a beautiful way that sits naturally on my face.
 The finish is natural and the brush helps for even distribution, too.

 To set your makeup a powder brush is an essential makeup brush.
 I have two that I love.
 I use the Bobbi Brown Full Coverage Face Brush to apply my favorite Ilia Setting Powder when I am setting my whole face with powder.

 Then, when I want a more glowy makeup look and I am only setting my T-zone, I reach for this tiny tapered brush which does wonders to target the spots I’m looking to mattify.
 The super soft bristles on this one are a dream, too.

 Angled Contour Brush

 If you contour with powder, you’ll want a good angled contour brush.
 Having one with two sides with two different brush sizes comes in so handy for doing your nose contour as well.

 If you don’t love the idea of blending out your concealer with your hands, a concealer brush will be your best friend.
 I also use this size of brush to apply powder to my under eyes and powder over any problem blemish areas.
 A dual ended brush like this one is also great for applying more high coverage products.